ebrym/DisasterResponse/README.md

 python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
 ```

-This will use cleaned data to train the model, improve the model with grid search and saved the model to a pickle file (_classifer.pkl_).
+This will use the cleaned data to train the model, improve the model with grid search and saved the model to a pickle file (_classifer.pkl_).

-_classifier.pkl_ already exists but the above command will still run and replace the file will same information.

 <a id='starting'></a>